andraugust/andraugust.github.io/classical-mechanics.md

 ### The Nature of It

-Classical mechanics is about the dynamics of systems that operate on relatively intuitive scales.
-Nothing is so small that quantum effects matter and nothing is so fast or massive that relativity has to be accounted for.
-Typically when you think of classical mechanics you think of masses on springs, planets orbiting stars, or waves propagating through water.
+Classical mechanics deals with systems that behave in more or less intuitive ways.
+When we think of classical systems, we imagine things like masses oscillating on springs, planets orbiting stars, or waves moving through water.
+In terms of size and energy scales, classical objects are always big enough to ignore quantum effects and slow enough (relative to light) to ignore relativistic effects.

-A fundamental concept in CM, and perhaps all of physics, is that of a _state_.
+A fundamental concept in CM, and really physics in general, is that of a _state_.
 States define how a system is configured at a given point in time and encode everything there is to know about the system in order to predict its subsequent state.

 In terms of dynamics, all states within a system have a unique predecessor state and a unique successor state.
-As time ticks forward states transition from one to the next according to a state-transition rule, which can be encoded in various ways as we'll see.
-The consequence of such transitions being unique is that once a state is specified along with a transition rule, all past and future states are uniquely determined.
+As time ticks forward states transition from one to the next according to a transition rule, which can be encoded in various ways, as we'll see.
+The uniqueness of transitions implies that once a state is specified with a transition rule, all past and future states are determined.
 In other words, classical mechanics is a deterministic model of the universe.

 ### Newton's Formulation